Skip to main content

 back cover

-Name recognition is a double edged sword.
-With Ironhorse I suspect it was a deliberate attempt to carve out a new direction while still utilizing the band's greatest weapon: Randy.
-The music world was changing, and while there was room for rock, it was changing from the foot stompin' boogie woogie of those first BTO albums, and while this was as good or better than that later BTO records, with and without Randy, times were changing.
-The Tom Sparks songs were actually really solid, but were overshadowed here.
-I actually like this a lot more now than I did back then.
+Name recognition is a double-edged sword.
+With Ironhorse, I suspect it was a deliberate attempt to carve out a new direction while still utilizing the band's greatest weapon: Randy.
+The music world was changing, and while there was room for rock, it was moving away from the foot-stompin' boogie-woogie of those first BTO albums.
+While this was as good as, or better than, the later BTO records with and without Randy, times were changing.

 Comments